 The best news is that you’re protecting your goals by being proactive.
 Slowly building an emergency savings account is a solid investment in your future!

-The information in this article is for informational purposes only.
+Note: The information in this article is for informational purposes only.
 It should not be considered legal or financial advice.
-You should consult with an attorney or other professional to determine what may be best for your individual needs.
+You should consult with an attorney or other financial professional to determine what may be best for your individual needs.